chinedufn/percy/book/src/introduction.md

 `Percy` is not yet ready for production (unless you're incredibly brave), but if you're interested in using it for real things you can [watch the development progress.](https://github.com/chinedufn/percy/watchers).

+### What is Percy?

+Percy is modular toolkit geared towards building single page web apps entirely in Rust that can also be rendered at the server.

+This allows you to build search engine friendly browser applications in Rust.

 ### A snippet

 ```rust